Ju-On: The Grudge: Plot

-Izumi is wrought with guilt for abandoning her friends and becomes increasingly paranoid and unstable.
-Two of her other friends visit her and discover Izumi and her dead friends have their eyes blackened out in photos.
-Izumi encounters a vision of her dead father, then discovers the ghosts of her friends watching her.
-She is cornered by her dead friends, only for Kayako to appear and drag her into damnation.

-Some time after visiting the house, Rika has moved on with her life.
+After visiting the house, Rika moved on with her life.
 Her friend Mariko, an elementary school teacher, pays a visit to Toshio, who is registered as her student but has never shown up for class.
 Rika races to save her but is too late.
 Kayako's ghost comes after her, and Rika witnesses Kayako briefly take on her appearance.
 She realizes that she is doomed to play out the curse and the same fate as Kayako.
 With Toshio watching from the banisters, Takeo’s ghost descends the stairs and kills her.

+As a teenager, Izumi visits the house with her friends but flees while Kayako kills her friends; this is the event Toyama witnessed when he visited the house, as a vision of the future.
+Two weeks pass and two of Izumi's other friends visit her to deliver some photos.
+A news broadcast confirms Rika's body has been found at the Saeki residence after she was reported missing.
+They find that Izumi is wrought with guilt for abandoning her friends and has become increasingly paranoid, and her mother is under the influence of the curse as well.
+As Izumi's friends leave, they find that she and her dead friends have their eyes blackened out in photos.
+Izumi encounters a vision of her dead father and then discovers the ghosts of her friends watching her.
+She is cornered by her dead friends, only for Kayako to appear and drag her into damnation.

-In the deserted Tokyo streets, many missing persons posters lie on the ground.
-Rika's corpse, now with a much longer hairstyle similar to Kayako, lies in the house's attic, only to reawaken with a death rattle.
+Many posters of missing persons lie on the ground in the almost deserted Tokyo streets.
+Rika's corpse, now with a much longer hairstyle similar to Kayako's, lies in the house's attic, only to reawaken with a death rattle.